 Below: Final design.
 There are subtle curved elements added to the sides to help prevent bowing.
 I really like these elements as I feel this slight swelling will visually link my tapestries to the stand as my mixed media pieces have organic swirling lines.

-He will first work on the base and make a to scale model to test the stability.
+He will first work on the base and make a

 No comments: